2020PB/police-brutality/reports/California.md

 The chants of "don't shoot" are very clear, and at around 0:20, the police opens fire on the peaceful protestors, scattering them.

-tags: rubber-bullets, shoot, pepper-ball, protestor
+tags: rubber-bullet, shoot, pepper-ball, protestor

 id: ca-losangeles-6